Through Skills First, quality training providers can successfully compete to meet the needs of students, industry and the economy.

 Under Skills First, subsidised training continues to be available to eligible students and there have been no changes to the existing eligibility criteria.

 Training providers are able to set fees at a level that they believe the quality, cost and reputation of their training warrants, without restriction.

 Under Skills First, new quality measures have been introduced, including:

 - rigorous new funding contracts for all training providers that better guarantee value for money in taxpayer funded training.

 In 2017 Skills First funded contracts with training providers included:

-Approximately 350 quality training providers hold contracts to deliver government-funded training in 2017 as part of the Skills First training market.
-The successful training providers were offered contracts following a rigorous and fair selection process where providers were evaluated against published evaluation criteria.
+The successful training providers have been selected for Contract offer following a rigorous and fair selection process where providers were evaluated against published evaluation criteria.